Earth Science for Educators: Montana Field Experience

 Tuition and fees

 For purposes of tuition, an Interim in May course can substitute for either a preceding or a following January Interim, thereby requiring no extra tuition.
 If you wish to not pay extra tuition, you will need to sit out the January Interim before (preferred) or the January Interim after the Earth Science for Educators course.
-The Office of the Registrar monitors Interim enrollments and if you sign up for too many Interim classes, they will ask for extra tuition.
+The Office of the Registrar monitors Interim enrollments and if you sign up for too many Interim classes, they will charge for extra tuition.
 You may also take Earth Science for Educators as a Summer Session class and pay applicable Summer Session tuition.
 Tuition has been about $510 a credit, and Earth Science for Educators is a 4 credit course.
 If you choose to take this as a Summer Session, you need not sit out a January Interim.

-A fee of $1200 is required to cover airfare, rental vehicles, and other costs of the course.
+A fee of $1350 is required to cover airfare, rental vehicles, and other costs of the course.
 In addition to the fee, students should be prepared to pay for occasional light meals that will be taken on the road (perhaps $40).
-Several meals, entry fees into parks and monuments, and one nights lodging in Yellowstone will be covered by the course fee.
+Several meals, entry fees into parks and monuments, and two nights lodging in Yellowstone will be covered by the course fee.
 A refund will be made to students if significant funds remain unspent.